FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 2. ___Evade mode___ - If targeted for too long, and is being shot at, turn left at max_bank.

 A little modification to the targeting code.
 If there is an imbalance between the ally and enemy planes, there should be a a "gang up" mode.

+Add a Area 2D to the movement component to detect enemy planes.
+Add an export variable to exclude the detection of the parent plane(self).
+### G-Forces
+Different planes classes have different maneuverability and therefore the pilots experience  G-forces differently.
 ### Combat Controls
 Depending on the class of the plane, a given plane might carry no weapons or at most 3 different types of weapons.
 This means there will be a ___primary weapon___, a ___secondary weapon___, and a ___tertiary weapon___.
 This is independent of positioning i.e. where the gun is physically on the plane.
 Bombers for instance may have the same weapon type mounted in two different positions (real and front).
 #### Artillery Component